OAI-SearchBot and Robots.txt: Visibility Baseline

 Chapter 2OAI-SearchBot Is Not GPTBot

-OpenAI operates two crawlers and they do different jobs.
-GPTBot collects data to train OpenAI's foundation models.
-OAI-SearchBot indexes pages for retrieval-time use in ChatGPT, including shopping responses and ad recommendations.
-Brands that read the AI-crawler-blocking discourse from 2023 to 2024 often defaulted to blocking both, on the reasonable theory that they did not want their content used to train competitors' models.
+Brands that read the AI-crawler-blocking discourse from 2023 to 2024 often defaulted to blocking everything, on the reasonable theory that they did not want their content used to train competitors' models.
+That logic still applies to GPTBot.
+It does not apply to OAI-SearchBot, and it actively works against you on OAI-AdsBot if you are buying the channel.

 The right default for most DTC brands